Tao Te Ching: Translation

-Translational difficulties
+Challenges in translation

-The Tao Te Ching is written in Classical Chinese, which poses a number of challenges to complete comprehension.
+The Tao Te Ching is written in Classical Chinese, which generally poses a number of challenges for interpreters and translators.
 As Holmes Welch notes, the written language "has no active or passive, no singular or plural, no case, no person, no tense, no mood."
 Moreover, the received text lacks many grammatical particles which are preserved in the older Mawangdui and Beida texts, which permit the text to be more precise.
-Lastly, many passages of the Tao Te Ching are deliberately vague and ambiguous.
+Lastly, many passages of the Tao Te Ching are deliberately ambiguous.

-Since there are no punctuation marks in Classical Chinese, it can be difficult to conclusively determine where one sentence ends and the next begins.
-Moving a full-stop a few words forward or back or inserting a comma can profoundly alter the meaning of many passages, and such divisions and meanings must be determined by the translator.
-Some editors and translators argue that the received text is so corrupted (from originally being written on one-line bamboo strips linked with silk threads) that it is impossible to understand some chapters without moving sequences of characters from one place to another.
+Since there is very little punctuation in Classical Chinese, determining the precise boundaries between words and sentences is not always trivial.
+Deciding where these phrasal boundaries are must be done by the interpreter.
+Some translators have argued that the received text is so corrupted due to its original medium being bamboo strips linked with silk threads—that it is impossible to understand some passages without some transposition of characters.